jonas-mika/file_manager/README.md

 `python file_manager.py`
 to run the program.

-It will watch folders in sorting.json's "watch".
+It will watch each folders(create observers) in sorting.json's "watch".
 And it will match in sorting.json's "match".

 The match-format will be: